dicelab-rhul/pystarworlds/README.md

 ## Concurrency *

-The environment runs on a single thread, the agents cycle (perceive/think/act) is treated as atomic and agents proceed serially.
+The environment runs on a single thread, the agents cycle (perceive-revise-decide-execute) is treated as atomic and agents proceed serially.
 Concurrency has been supported in previous iterations and is planned for the next major version(s) of PyStarWorlds.